 Karval is a tiny town in eastern Colorado that plays host to the annual Mountain Plover Festival.
 Held in late April or early May, this is a can’t-miss event for birdwatchers and wildlife enthusiasts.

-Native to Colorado, mountain plovers are wading birds that are classified as “near threatened,” which means that, while they’re not currently endangered, without ongoing conservation efforts, they would be.
-Luckily, you can catch a sight of this bird at the 15th Annual Mountain Plover Festival, which is held on Friday thru Sunday, April 29th – May 1st, 2022.
+Native to Colorado, mountain plovers are wading birds that are classified as “near threatened,” which means that, while they’re not currently endangered, they would be without ongoing conservation efforts.
+Luckily, you can catch sight of this bird at the 16th Annual Mountain Plover Festival, which is held on Friday and Saturday, April 28th – 29th, 2023.

 Address: Karval, CO 80823

 Date: Friday – Sunday | April 26-28, 2024

 Cost: Tickets vary depending on whether you get the full package or attend festivities a la carte